edap/udk-shaders/Readme.md

 ### Lesson 1
 Intro to fragment shaders, variables, swizzling, uniforms, sin wave,coordinate system, write your first function.

+### Lesson 2

+Fix screen proportion, improve your square function, pass the position parameter to it.
+Create a library of functions that you can reuse. create a `circle` function using `lenght`.

 <!--
 #### Resources About raymarching.